Hyperbolic Geometry of Superstring Perturbation Theory: Matrices for Fenchel-Nielsen Coordinates

-\subsection{A Gluing-Compatible Integration Cycle}
+\subsubsection{A Gluing-Compatible Integration Cycle}

-In the superstring theory, the gluing compatibility of the integration cycle refers to choosing the local coordinates and the PCO distribution that respect the plumbing fixture construction in the 1PR region of the moduli space.
-Inside 1PI region of moduli space we are free to choose local coordinates and PCO distribution arbitrarily.
-The definition of the gluing compatible choice of the local coordinates is same as described in the subsection \ref{gluingcomploc}.
-Therefore, we shall discuss briefly only the meaning of the gluing compatibility requirement on the distribution of PCO's on the Riemann surface.
+In superstring theory, the gluing-compatibility of the integration cycle refers to choosing the local coordinates and the PCO distribution that respect gluing by the relation \eqref{plumb}.
+Inside the 1PI region of moduli space, we are free to choose local coordinates and the PCOs distribution arbitrarily.
+The definition of a gluing-compatible choice of local coordinates is the same as described for the bosonic-string amplitudes in Section \ref{sec:offshell bosonic-string amplitudes}.
+Therefore, we shall discuss only the meaning of the gluing-compatibility requirement on the distribution of PCOs on the worldsheet.